 Während des akademischen Jahres 2014-2015 war er Forschungsstipendiat für Rechtsstudien am Center of Theological Inquiry in Princeton, NJ.
 Dort nahm er an einem interdisziplinären Forschungsprojekt mit dem Titel ‘Recht und Religionsfreiheit’ teil.
 Als Ergebnis des Stipendiums wurde die Monographie Constitutionalism, Democracy and Religious Freedom.
 To Be Fully Human (Konstitutionalismus, Demokratie und religiöse Freiheit.
 Voll und ganz Mensch sein) bei Routledge veröffentlicht (2017; Taschenbuchausgabe, 2019).

 Kürzlich war er auch Mitherausgeber und Mitverfasser der Bände Een nieuwe politieke formule.
 Ideeën voor staat en samenleving geïnspireerd door Alexis de Tocqueville (Eine neue politische Formel.
-Ideen für Staat und Gesellschaft, inspiriert von Alexis de Tocqueville) (2021) und Het radicale midden overzee.
+Ideen für Staat und Gesellschaft, inspiriert von Alexis de Tocqueville) (2020), Het radicale midden overzee.
 Verkenningen van het postliberalisme (Die radikale Mitte in Übersee.
-Erkundungen des Postliberalismus) (2021).
+Erkundungen des Postliberalismus) (2021) und Culture, Secularization, and Democracy.
+Lessons from Alexis de Tocqueville (Kultur, Säkularisierung und Demokratie.
+Lehren von Alexis de Tocqueville) (2024).